Assassination of Juvénal Habyarimana and Cyprien Ntaryamira: Launch site

 Two prominent investigations, which have been internationally recognized, have identified the Kanombe barracks as the likely source of the missile.
 In 2010, the "Mutsinzi Report" carried out by Rwandan officials in collaboration with British ballistics experts from the Royal Military Academy, identified a small area, which included a portion of the airport, the Kanombe camp, and a small area near the presidential residence, as the launch site.
 In January 2012, a French report was made public with similar findings.

 Despite these reports, some have continued to cast doubt on this conclusion.
 These uncertainties stem from immediate assessments of the situation.
 French Judge Jean-Louis Bruguière had led an inquiry in 2004 which accused the RPF of shooting down the plane from Masaka Hill, but it was found to be based on the testimonies of witnesses who were not regarded as credible.
 A Belgian inquiry in 1994 concluded that the missile had been fired from Masaka Hill, but that "it would have been virtually impossible for a rebel soldier to have reached Masaka carrying missiles."
-The base was controlled by FAR forces, including the Presidential Guard and the para-commando battalion, and the AntiAircraft Battalion (LAA) were also based there.
+The base was controlled by FAR forces, including the Presidential Guard and the para-commando battalion, and the Anti-Aircraft Battalion (LAA) were also based there.
 This report was widely reported to exonerate the RPF, although it did not actually do that, according to Filip Reyntjens.